deckhouse/deckhouse/docs/documentation/pages/module-development/STRUCTURE.md

 The image name matches the directory name for this module, written in _camelCase_ notation starting with a small letter.
 For example, the directory `/images/echo-server` corresponds to the image name `echoServer`.

 The built images have content-based tags that can be used when building other images.
 To use content-based image tags, [enable the lib-helm](#charts) library.
-You can also use other features of the [helm_lib library](https://github.com/deckhouse/lib-helm/tree/main/charts/helm_lib) of Deckhouse Kubernetes Platform.
+You can also use other features of the [helm_lib library](https://github.com/deckhouse/lib-helm/tree/main/charts/helm_lib) of Deckhouse Platform Certified Security Edition.

 Below is an example of using a content-based image tag in a Helm chart: